-Table 14: Subsidence Performance Measures
+Table 14: Subsidence Performance Measures ; --- ---

+Water

+Ulan, Mona & Cockabutta Creeks No greater environmental consequences than predicted in the EA

+Biodiversity

+Threatened species, populations or ecological communities Negligible impact

+Land
-Water Ulan, Mona & Cockabutta Creeks No greater environmental consequences than predicted in the EA Biodiversity Threatened species, populations, habitat or ecological communities Negligible impact Land Cliffs in the Brokenback Conservation Area Nil environmental consequences Other cliffs Minor environmental consequences Heritage Aboriginal sites Nil impact in the Brokenback Conservation Area Grinding Groove Conservation Areas; and on Mon Creek/Cockabutta Creek Talbragar Fish Fossil Reserve Negligible impact Other Heritage Sites No greater impact than predicted in the EA

-Built Features All built features Safe, serviceable and repairable unless the owner agrees otherwise in writing Public Safety Public Safety No additional risk due to mining
+Cliffs in the Brokenback Conservation Area Nil environmental consequences Other cliffs Minor environmental consequences Heritage Aboriginal sites Nil impact in the Brokenback Conservation Area, Grinding Groove Conservation Areas; and on Mona Creek /Cockabutta Creek Rock Shelter Sites Talbragar Fish Fossil Reserve Negligible impact Other Heritage Sites No greater impact than predicted in the EA Built Features All built features Safe, serviceable and repairable unless the owner agrees otherwise in writing Public Safety Public Safety No additional risk due to mining

-- The Applicant will be required to define more detailed performance indicators for each of these performance measures in the various management plans that are required under this consent; and - For reference purposes, the heritage sites referred to in Table 14 are depicted in the figures in Appendices 6 & 7.
+- The Applicant will be required to define more detailed performance indicators for each of these performance measures in the various management plans that are required under this consent; - For reference purposes, the heritage sites referred to in Table 14 are depicted in the figures in Appendices 6 & 7. - The features referred to in Table 14 exclude features subject to impacts from the Modification 6 extension area which are subject to separate performance measures listed in Table 14A below. - 24A.
+For the Modification 6 Extension Area, the Applicant must ensure that the project does not cause any exceedances of the performance measures in Table 14A.